jim/dollar_spec/README.markdown

 ## Why another JavaScript spec framework?

 I wanted a small, pure-JS framework that supported a syntax I didn't have to think too much to use.
 I wanted to only add as much syntax as was neccessary, and leave the rest to JavaScript.
-I want to run JavaScript tests from the console; the HTML files currently being used are just a starting point.
+I want to run JavaScript tests from the console.

 Also, I wanted minimal namespace usage.
 DollarSpec creates a single global entity, <code>$spec</code>.